mrsarm/mongotail/README.rst

 -v, --verbose         verbose mode (not recommended).
 All the operations will
-                      printed in JSON without format and with all the information available from the log -h, --help            show this help message and exit --ssl		          add ssl: True option to connect to mongo db.
+                      printed in JSON without format and with all the information available from the log --ssl                 creates the connection to the server using SSL --sslCertFile SSL_CERT_FILE
---ssl_certfile SSL_CERT_FILE_PATH
-                      The certificate file used to identify the local connection against mongod.
+                      certificate file used to identify the local connection against MongoDB
-                      Requires --ssl argument.
---ssl_keyfile SSL_KEY_FILE_PATH
+--sslKeyFile SSL_KEY_FILE
-                      The private keyfile used to identify the local connection against mongod.
-                      If included with the certfile then only the ssl_certfile is needed.
+                      private keyfile used to identify the local connection against MongoDB.
+If included with the certfile then only the sslCertFile is needed --sslCertReqs SSL_CERT_REQS
-                      Requires --ssl argument.
---ssl_cert_reqs SSL_CERT_REQS_VALUE
-                      Specifies whether a certificate is required from the other side of the connection, and whether it will be validated if provided.
+                      specifies whether a certificate is required from the other side of the connection, and whether it will be validated if provided.
 It must be any of three values:
-                      0 (certificate_ignored),
-                      1 (not required, but validated if provided), 2 (required and validated).
+                      0 (certificate ignored), 1 (not required, but validated if provided), 2 (required and validated) --sslCACerts SSL_CA_CERTS
-                      Requires --ssl argument.
---ssl_ca_certs SSL_CA_CERTS_FILE_ATH
-                      The ca_certs file contains a set of concatenated “certification authority” certificates, which are used to validate certificates passed from the other end of the connection.
+                      file that contains a set of concatenated "certification authority" certificates, which are used
+                      to validate certificates passed from the other end of the connection
-                      Requires --ssl argument.
---ssl_pem_passphrase PASSPHRASE
+--sslPEMPassword SSL_PEM_PASSPHRASE
-                      The password or passphrase for decrypting the private key in ssl_certfile or ssl_keyfile.
-                      Only necessary if the private key is encrypted.
+                      password or passphrase for decrypting the private key in sslCertFile or sslKeyFile.
+Only necessary if the private key is encrypted --sslCrlFile SSL_CRLFILE
-                      Requires --ssl argument.
---ssl_crlfile SSL_CRL_FILE
-                      The path to a PEM or DER formatted certificate revocation list.
+                      path to a PEM or DER formatted certificate revocation list
-                      Requires --ssl argument.
---version             show program's version number and exit
+-h, --help            show this help message and exit -V, --version         show program's version number and exit

 Enabling Database Profiling and Showing Logs